xpire/flatbox-shift/README.md

-# Flatbox: Low profile hitbox-layout fightstick
+# Hotbox: Low profile hitbox-layout fightstick
-## This is a fork, where the PCB was modified to have a shift along with the directional inputs, and use hotswappable fullsize MX key switches
+## This is a fork of Flatbox, where the PCB was modified to have a shift along with the directional inputs, and use hotswappable fullsize MX key switches

 This repository contains 3D-printable models, PCB design files and code needed to make an arcade controller that looks like this: